 Lowers blood pressure.
 Zestril (Lisinopril) is a good blood pressure-lowering medicine that protects kidney function.
 Lowers blood pressure.
 Zebeta (Bisoprolol) is usually given to people who have taken other blood pressure meds unsuccessfully or have recently had significant heart problems.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+ 5.164201183431953 Lisinopril
+Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+ 5.164201183431953 Lisinopril

 Reviews for Zestril (Lisinopril)

 of people say Zestril (Lisinopril) is worth it

 Not enough reviews for this drug.
 Help someone out, leave a review!

 Side effects Lisinopril Bisoprolol More Lisinopril side effects »